How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 The main problem with ‘why’ questions:

-Moreover, the main problem with ‘why’ questions is if there is no good answer, it can leave you feeling frustrated.
+Firstly, the problem is if there is no good answer, it can leave you feeling frustrated.

-But, then, if there is a good answer, often knowing it actually won’t help you move towards your goals with Spanish.
+But, then, if there is a good answer to a ‘why’ question, knowing it may not actually help you with your Spanish goals.

 For example, if we combine direct and indirect object pronouns in Spanish, we get: